ClayXrex/Text2MinecraftBook/README.md

 - Tell the program where the arrow to turn the page is by left clicking on the screen.
 - Arrow position will be marked with a red X. Confirm the correct positioning or go back to the previous step.
 - Watch your book being written.
-- Important: At this point in time there is no check how many pages you are trying to paste.
-It is on you to make sure that the 100 page limit on Minecraft books is respected.